×

 Abnormal activity in just one part of the brain is known as focal seizures.
 There are two kinds:

-• Simple partial seizures: don’t cause loss of emotions.
+• Simple partial seizures: Don’t cause a loss of emotions.
 However, they are known to change the way things smell, taste, feel, and sound.
 They may result in tingling, dizziness, and flashing lights.
 Simple partial seizures are also involved in involuntary jerking of the body.

-• Complex partial seizures: involve a loss of consciousness.
+• Complex partial seizures: Involves a loss of consciousness.
 Symptoms include unresponsiveness, a blank stare, and repetitive movements.

 Epilepsy Causes